 Nano Puff Lining, Face, and Other Recycled Features

-Patagonia also uses airy 100 percent recycled polyester for the jacket’s lining and face fabric as well.
+Patagonia also uses airy 100% recycled polyester for the jacket’s lining and face fabric as well.
 Even the Nano Puff’s zippers and label are now partially recycled.
 That means along with the eco-insulation, recycled materials now compose three-quarters of the Nano Puff jacket.

 For a lightweight jacket, the shell does a decent job holding up and repelling rips in multiuse scenarios.
 There’s also DWR coating on the exterior for some added protection from the elements.
 While the water-resistant treatment helps rain bead up and run off quite well, don’t expect to drench this jacket and be super happy.